FAQ

 What is NFTH?

 NFTH is an NFT fractionalization protocol for HyperEVM.
-It allows you to deposit NFTs into vaults and receive fungible vTokens that can be traded on DEXs.
+It allows you to deposit NFTs into vaults and receive fungible vTokens that can be traded on DEXs and the HyperCore order book.

 Is NFTH free to use?

-Mostly yes.
 Minting and random redeems are free (0% fee).
-Only targeted redeems have a 1% fee.
+Targeted redeems have a 5% fee that funds protocol operations and market making.

 Who created NFTH?

-NFTH is a fork of NFTX V2, adapted for HyperEVM as a public good.
+NFTH is a fork of NFTX V2, adapted for HyperEVM.

 Vaults